History of conservatism in the United States: 1980s: Reagan Era

 In defining conservatism, Reagan said: "If you analyze it I believe the very heart and soul of conservatism is libertarianism.
 I think conservatism is really a misnomer just as liberalism is a misnomer for the liberals—if we were back in the days of the Revolution, so-called conservatives today would be the Liberals and the liberals would be the Tories.
 The basis of conservatism is a desire for less government interference or less centralized authority or more individual freedom and this is a pretty general description also of what libertarianism is."
 Reagan's views on government were influenced by Thomas Jefferson, especially his hostility to strong central governments.
 "We're still Jefferson's children," he declared in 1987.
 He also stated, "Freedom is not created by Government, nor is it a gift from those in political power.
 It is, in fact, secured, more than anything else, by limitations placed on those in Government".
 Likewise he greatly admired and often quoted Abraham Lincoln.

 Supply side economics dominated the Reagan Era.
 During his eight years in office the national debt more than doubled, from $907 billion in 1980 to $2.6 trillion in 1988, and consumer prices rose by more than 50%.
 But despite cuts in income tax rates, federal income tax revenues grew from $244 billion in 1980 to $467 billion in 1990.
 The real median family income, which had declined during the previous administration, grew by about ten percent under Reagan.
 The period from 1981 to 1989 was among the most prosperous in American history, with 17 million new jobs created.

 The 1980s also saw the founding of The Washington Times, a newspaper influential in the conservative movement.
 Reagan was said to have read the paper every morning, and the paper had close ties to multiple Republican administrations.
-In 1987, after the end of the fairness doctrine, conservative talk radio began to grow in significance, saving many AM radio stations.
+In 1987, after the end of the fairness doctrine, conservative talk radio began to grow in significance, preventing the demise of many AM radio stations.